 Disadvantages to the economy:

-- Can negatively impact total output of the economy
+- Can negatively impact total output of the economy.

-- Firms may decide to substitute labour for capital if they can’t meet trade union’s expensive demands, and so unemployment may rise.
+- Firms may decide to substitute labour for capital if they can’t meet trade unions’ expensive demands, and so unemployment may rise.

 - Higher wages resulting from trade union activity can make the nation’s exports expensive and thus less competitive in the international market

-In modern times, the power of trade unions have drastically weakened.
+In modern times, the powers of trade unions have drastically weakened.
 Globalisation, liberalisation and privatisation of economies are making markets more competitive.
 Firms have more incentive to reduce costs of production to a minimum in order to remain competitive and profitable.
 Therefore, it is much harder for unions to force employers to increase wages.
-Most unions operating nowadays are more focused on bettering the working conditions and benefits.
+Most unions operating nowadays are more focused on bettering working conditions and non-monetary benefits.

 Notes submitted by Lintha